MiguelSosa115/Robotic-Arm-Arduino-codes/README.md

 # Robotic-Arm-Arduino-codes
-Here are the different codes created during the development of the robot
+Here are the different codes created during the development of the robot.
+The funcionalities of the codes are explained in the report.